Andre-lab/evodock/README.md

 python ./evodock.py configs/symmetric/global_assembly.ini
 ```

+To prepare input structures for EvoDOCK it is advisable to read the [Preparing inputs for EvoDOCK](#preparing-inputs-for-evodock) section.

+The following section describe how to configure EvoDOCK through the config file.
+These options can be set in the config file:
+1. [Docking]
+2. [Input]
+3. [Outputs]
+4. [DE]
+5. [Flexbb]
+6. [Bounds]
+7. [Pymol]
+8. [RosettaOptions]
+9. [Native]

-Full examples of running EvoDOCK with different workflows is described in [Examples Workflows for different docking scenarios](#example-workflows-for-different-docking-scenarios) further below.
+Full examples of running EvoDOCK with different workflows is described in [Examples Workflows for different docking scenarios](#example-workflows-for-different-docking-scenarios).

 ### 1. [Docking]